 - Azure Active Directory

-- In Google Chrome, go to your Domain Dashboard.
+- In your web browser, go to your Domain Dashboard.

 - Click on the Authentication tab and then Start Configuration.